 The Oregon Ghost Town That’s Perfect For An Autumn Day Trip

-Have you ever visited Shaniko?
-Isn’t this Oregon ghost town perfectly suited for a fun autumn day trip?
+Have you ever visited Shaniko, a haunting ghost town in Northern Oregon?
+In our opinion, this eerie ghost town is perfectly suited for a fun autumn day trip!